patchew-project/qemu/docs/tools/qemu-img.rst

   Block size for comparing with ``--stat``.
 This doesn't guarantee an exact size for comparing chunks, but it does guarantee that those chunks will never cross a block-size-aligned boundary.
+  When unspecified the following logic is used:

+    - If both files define cluster-size, use minimum to be more precise.
+    - If both files don't specify cluster-size, use default of 64K
+    - If only one file specifies cluster-size, just use that.

 Parameters to convert subcommand: